-Many of you ask me for advice to start making trousers and especially your first trousers.
-So I thought it was worth compiling a small (non-exhaustive) list of simple trouser patterns, varied models, accessible to beginner sewers, available in a wide range of sizes and whose making will be satisfying!
+Many of you have asked me for advice on how to start making pants, especially your first ones.
+So I thought it was worth compiling a small (non-exhaustive) list of simple pants patterns, with varied designs, accessible to beginner sewists, available in a wide range of sizes, and whose making will be satisfying!

-So let's discover these lovely patterns and these lovely creators!
+So let's discover these great patterns and these great designers!

 The Philippe pattern by Coralie Bijasson

-Philippe is a loose trouser with wide legs, easy to make and wear.
-It is a very comfortable model.
-There is no zip to install for an easier making.
-The waist is elasticated, the trousers have pockets on the sides.
+Philippe is a fluid wide-leg pant, easy to make and wear.
+It’s a very comfortable model.
+There’s no zipper to install, making it more accessible to sew.
+The waist is elasticated, and the pants have side pockets.

-It is available from size 34 to 48 which corresponds to a waist measurement between 60 and 88 cm; and a hip measurement between 86 and 114 cm.
-You will find it on the brand's website at the price of €8 for the PDF pattern and €12.5 for the printed pattern.
-For this model, prefer light and flowing fabrics but not transparent such as crepe, viscose or a cotton (plan for about 220 cm of fabric and a 3/4 cm wide elastic).
+It is available from size 34 to 48, which corresponds to a waist measurement between 60 and 88 cm; and a hip measurement between 86 and 114 cm.
+You can find it on the brand’s website for €8 for the PDF pattern and €12.5 for the printed pattern.
+For this model, prefer lightweight and fluid fabrics but not transparent ones, such as crepe, viscose or cotton (allow about 220 cm of fabric and a 3/4 cm wide elastic).
 You will find all the necessary supplies to sew Philippe in the shop.

 The seam allowances (1 cm) are included in the pattern as well as the hem values.